m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

     - algorithm: 4 bits defining the algorithm to use to generate the bloom filter.

-    - renewing: if set, the bloom filter is being regenerated.
+    - renewing: if set, the bloom filter is being regenerated; this means writes will send the data to two bloom filters and reads can use the old table, albeit may get more false positive than you'd really like to get (but the new table returns false negatives until complete)

     The currently defined algorithms are: